flynx/object.js/README.md

 handling.

 **Notes:**
-- this now is a instance method, in the future this may move to a class method...
+- this now is an instance method, in the future this may (or may not) move to being a class method...

 ## Components